 - Mitchell House (Blue) is named after Miss Mabel Mitchell, Principal of GMGS from 1949 - 1950.

-Today, 95 years after our humble beginnings, Geylang Methodist School (Primary) now has more than 1600 students.
+Today, 97 years after our humble beginnings, Geylang Methodist School (Primary) now has more than 1600 students.
 We are deeply appreciative of the strong support given by our partners and well-wishers.
-With the new building extension and facilities, we are finally able to function as a single session school this year.
+With the new building extension and facilities, we are finally able to function as a single session school.
 We remain rooted to our founders' clarion call to provide new opportunities in a joyful learning environment and be that beacon of light in this Geylang community.

 "A Christian school is like a family.
 It runs on the basic principles of love, tolerance and duty.
 It is the responsibility of everyone...that these are maintained..."